Mealman1551/Office-2021-LTSC-Installer/README.md

 # Office-LTSC-Installer-with-Activator

-Office LTSC installer, activated with legal GVLK keys.
+Office LTSC installer, activated with legal GVLK and KMS keys.

 ## Installation

 - Office will be installed in your OS main language.
 - During installation, Office may show [this warning](https://i.ibb.co/ZGLXjxb/Schermafbeelding-2024-08-22-094545.png).
-Please ignore it; Office will work fine.
+If that's the case please use `Meal's Office Activator`.
 - If Microsoft Defender blocks the `.exe`, use the `sign exe.bat` batch file to sign it again.
-(Ensure "Hidden items" is enabled)
+(Ensure "Hidden items" is enabled).

 ## Downloads